TomerGeva/CommDspy/README.md

 ### 2.5. prbs_ana_econ - THIS FUNCTION IS STILL SUBJECT TO TESTING
 Does the same as prbs_ana but, this function is more memory efficient at the cost of longer runtime

+### 2.6. ctle
+Function passes an input signal through a CTLE defined via the poles, zeros and DC gain.
+Function is inputted with:
+* signal - input signal to pass through the CTLE
+* zeros - list of frequencies where there are zeros in [Hz].
+If the given zeros are positive, multiply by -1 to enforce stability
+* poles - list of frequencies where there are poles in [Hz].
+If the given poles are positive, multiply by -1 to enforce stability
+* dc_gain - gain in [dB] for the DC frequencies
+* fs - Symbol frequency, 1/Ts
+* osr - Over Sampling Rate the input signal 'sig'
+* zi - Initial condition for the CTLE, Default is None, where we start with zeros

+### 2.7. get_ctle_filter
+Function computed the IIR coefficients for the digital equivalent for the CTLE defined via the zeros, poles and DC gain.
+Function is inputted with
+* zeros - list of frequencies where there are zeros in [Hz].
+If the given zeros are positive, multiply by -1 to enforce stability
+* poles - list of frequencies where there are poles in [Hz].
+If the given poles are positive, multiply by -1 to enforce stability
+* dc_gain - gain in [dB] for the DC frequencies
+* fs - Symbol frequency, 1/Ts
+* osr - Over Sampling Rate the input signal 'sig'

 ## 3. Channel sub-package information
+### 3.0.
+Various pulse generators
+The package supports all the pulses written in 3.1.
+The function names are:
+* rrc_pulse
+* rcos_pulse
+* sinc_pulse
+* rect_pulse
+Read the respective description for further information
 ### 3.1. pulse_shape
 Function useed to perform pulse shaping to the inputted discrete signal.
 Function is inputted with:
 * signal - Input signal in OSR 1 for the pulse shaping